-The Manager has established a Liquidity Risk Oversight Committee for the Funds, which is responsible for the oversight of policies and procedures related to liquidity risk management and is part of the Manager's broader risk management process.
-The committee members include representatives from capital markets, operations, compliance, risk management, investments and product development.
+The Manager has established a Liquidity Risk Oversight Committee, which is responsible for the oversight of policies and procedures related to measurement, monitoring, mitigation, and reporting of liquidity risks of the Funds and is part of the Manager's broader risk management process.
+The committee is comprised of a diverse group of individuals with representatives from product development, risk management, compliance, portfolio management and fund operations.